pyfsi/coconut/examples/breaking_dam_fluent2d_abaqus2d/breaking_dam_fluent2d_abaqus2d.md

 # Breaking dam with Fluent2D and Abaqus2D

 This example simulates a dam-break on a top-fixed flexible gate.
-The liquid, intially located in a free-surface tank, imposes a variable pressure on the bending flexible gate.
+The liquid, initially located in a free-surface tank, imposes a variable pressure on the bending flexible gate.
 This case has been examined numerically and experimentally by Antoci et al. [[1](#1)].
 Here, this 2D FSI calculation is performed with Fluent and Abaqus.